pastellcloudyy/pastellcloudyy/README.md

 ![Profile views](https://visitor-badge.laobi.icu/badge?page_id=pastellcloudy.pastellcloudy)

-still working on my dumb read.me even if you can find most info on my links.. ue 🧀😭
+still doing my read.me even if you can find most info on my links.. ue 🧀😭
 - please do not cover me, only if you're someone I know
 - c+h only with permission